Renormalisation and matching of massless scalar correlation functions in Soft de Sitter Effective Theory

 While this choice defies the physical interpretation of the IC functional being set at horizon crossing, it comes with manifest power counting and close relation to the method-of-region computation \cite{Beneke:2023wmt}, where in fact the early-time region corresponds to expanding the correlator around the singular value at future infinity, $\eta=0$.
 However, as explained in the following paragraph, unless one is interested in power-suppressed effects that vanish in the late-time limit, only IC functions with $m=1$ are relevant and there is no difference between the above two prescriptions.

 As was the case for the Lagrangian interactions, the IC functional contains the superficially super-leading terms $\Xi_{2n,0}\,\vp_+^{2n}$.
 Again, the enhancement is spurious, since these terms contribute to correlators only through a commutator with a $\vp_-$-field, which implies $\lambda^3$-suppression.
 However, unlike the $c_{2n,0}$ couplings, the $\Xi_{2n,0}$ IC functions cannot be removed by a local field redefinition, since this freedom has already been fully exploited.
-Instead we find that that full-theory correlation functions can be consistently matched to SdSET by setting $\Xi_{2n,0}$ to zero.
+Instead we find that full-theory correlation functions can be consistently matched to SdSET by setting $\Xi_{2n,0}$ to zero.
 To make this point, we note that for the tree-level four-point correlation function, which will be explicitly computed below, one obtains from the insertion of the IC functional \eqref{eq::ICF}